-Chow chow is quintessential Pa.
+Chow chow is quintessential Pennsylvania.
 Dutch; a sweet and sour mix of pickled vegetables often served as a side dish next to other Pa.
 Dutch classic foods.

 Not only delicious, it is near and dear to a “Dutchie’s” heart — we let little to nothing go to waste.
 In this pickled dish, we salvage odd amounts of vegetables left at the end of harvest or on the farmers’market table; hence another name you might have heard it called, “end of season relish.”

 While the true origin of the name isn’t officially known, there are a few theories, one being that it comes from the French word for cabbage, “chou“.
 Others people surmise it may be related to Indian squash, “chayote“, which is also known as “chow-chow”.